Flag of Niš

-Flag of Niš is a rectangular flag and it consist of dark blue background and Coat of Arms of Niš in upper left corner.
-The flag is made in proportion 1:2, but it's used also in 2:3.
-The Coat of Arms should take 1/6 of the flag's area.
-It's used together with a flag of Serbia.
+The flag of Niš is a rectangular flag consisting of a dark blue field with the coat of arms of Niš in the upper left corner.
+The flag has an official proportion of 1:2, but 2:3 is also used.
+The coat of arms should take up 1/6 of the flag's area.
+It's used together with the flag of Serbia.
 It was adopted in 1996.
-Design of flag was confirmed on 6 June 2002, in article 9 of City of Niš statute.
+The design of the flag was confirmed on 6 June 2002, in article 9 of the City of Niš statute.

 Other flags

 Until 2005 city of Niš consisted of two municipalities, Niš and Niška Banja.
 Municipality of Niš had its own flag, a rectangular 2:1 flag with blue background, and municipality seal at the centre.